-- 1/4 Cup Assorted Kalameta Olives
+- 1/4 Cup Assorted Kalamata Olives

 - 1 Tablespoon chile oil

-- Add the rest of the ingredients (through olive oil) to the food processor and process until the hummus is coarsely pureed.
+- Add the rest of the ingredients (through olive oil) to the food processor and process until the hummus is pureed.
 Taste, for seasoning.

-Adjust seasonings and add more reserved chickpea liquid if you want a smoother texture.
+- Adjust seasonings and add more reserved chickpea liquid if you want a smoother texture.